eli64s/readme-ai/docs/flow.md

 ## Repository Preprocessing

 - User provides a repository URL or local path to command line interface.

-- The provided arguments are validated.
+- Input arguments are sanitized and validated.

-- Repository is cloned to a temporary directory.
+- Temporary directory is created to clone the user's repository.

-- File tree structure is generated from the cloned content.
+- Firstly, a file tree structure is generated from the cloned content.
+It serves two purposes:
-   - Displayed in the output file.
-   - Provides context to the language model.
+   - Used to provide context to the language model.
+   - Displayed in the output README file.

+> Directory Tree Example:

 ```sh
 └── readmeai/